crevulus/vue-ESL-flashcards/README.md

 4. Add new cards via input

 # Styling
-1. Use font family from local drive
+1. Use font family & background from local drive
 2. Use flexbox for positioning
+3. Transition animations on flip